 What We Do

-The International Concussion and Head Injury Research Foundation (ICHIRF) is part of a multi-centred, multi-sport, longitudinal study on retired athletes and is the largest research project of its kind in the world.
+The International Concussion and Head Injury Research Foundation (ICHIRF) is part of a multi-centred, multi-sport, longitudinal study on retired athletes and is one of the largest research projects of its kind in the world.

 International research is currently focused on two different aspects of concussion – the immediate diagnosis of concussion (and the return to sport following this), and the long-term effects that may only become apparent twenty or more years later (the focus of the ICHIRF project).